 Chicharrones, or pork rinds, are my snack/treat.
 Here are a couple of my favorites: salt & pepper, spicy dill, and plain.
 They are mostly zero carb as they are only pig skin fried in lard and sprinkled with salt.
 The flavored varieties sometimes have 1g of carbohydrates due to the seasoning, but it is the only snack food I know of that will not raise my blood sugar.

 **Note: I am extremely careful in my pork rind selection.
 If it doesn’t sat “Gluten Free” on the bag, then I don’t buy them.
 I’ve had bags of pork rinds raise my blood sugar which I attribute to cross-contamination.**

 I love chicharrones far too much. 🙂 Brutal honesty here, I can down an entire bag in one sitting, no problem.
 According to the nutrition facts, I am consuming 7 servings and 560 calories when I do that.
 Ha!

 Want your mind blown?
 Calories don’t matter if you are eating the right food.
 560 calories in fat will not make you fat at all.
 Fat is fuel to your body, brain, cells, everything.
 Eat more fat!

-So there you have my favorite on-the-go meal that still sticks to the Autoimmune Protocol, fills me up, and fuels me for the rest of the day.
+So there you have my favorite on-the-go meal that still sticks to the Autoimmune Protocol (and works for Paleo or Keto too!), fills me up, and fuels me for the rest of the day.
 It’s a simple as filling a container with salami, pickles, olives, and dates.
 Serve it with a side of freshly sliced fruit and maybe a crunchy snack like chicharrones.
 It’s the perfect lunch!

 What is your go-to meal when you need to eat away from home?
 Any other “snacky” lunch combinations you enjoy?